mamayadesu/xRefCore/README.md

 5. Run <code>autoload.php</code><br>

 <h2>app.json</h2>
 This file is almost useless.
-There are two useful things:<br>
+However, here are two useful things:<br>
 1. <code>php_version</code>.
 Set minimal PHP version for app.
 If your PHP version too old than app's required version, the application won't start<br>
 2. <code>namespaces</code>.
 If you have a some library and don't want extract to <code>/Program</code>, you can extract it to main dir and add folder name into <code>namespaces</code><br>